- Group Overview

 What sets Bharti apart from the rest is its ability to forge strong partnerships.
 Over the years some of biggest names in international business have partnered Bharti.
 Currently, Singtel, IBM, Ericsson, Nokia Siemens and Alcatel-Lucent are key partners in telecom.
 AXA Group is the partner for the insurance business and Del Monte Pacific for the processed foods division.

 Bharti strongly believes in giving back to the society.
-Its philanthropic arm, the Bharti Foundation is reaching out to approx. 2,40,000 students, engaging approx. 8,000 teachers across 13 Indian states through its initiatives in the education sector.
-The Foundation is also involved in supporting sanitation and hygiene awareness initiatives along with free legal aid for underprivileged undertrials.
-Its sanitation initiative, the ‘Satya Bharti Abhiyan’ is benefitting nearly 90,000 individuals in Punjab’s Ludhiana District.
+Its philanthropic arm, the Bharti Foundation is reaching out to approx. 2,70,000 students, engaging over 12,000 teachers across 16 Indian states through its initiatives in the education sector.
+The Foundation is also involved in supporting sanitation and hygiene awareness initiative.
+Its sanitation initiative, the ‘Satya Bharti Abhiyan’ is benefitting close to 2,00,000 individuals in Punjab’s Ludhiana and Amritsar District.

 Building a brighter tomorrow by: